Suede discography

-The discography of the English alternative rock band Suede consists of nine studio albums, four compilation albums, five video albums and over twenty singles.
+The discography of the English alternative rock band Suede consists of ten studio albums, four compilation albums, five video albums and over twenty singles.
 Suede were formed in 1989 by singer Brett Anderson, bassist Mat Osman and guitarist Justine Frischmann.
-Guitarist Bernard Butler later joined after the group responded to an ad in the Melody Maker.
+Guitarist Bernard Butler later joined after the group responded to an ad in Melody Maker.
 The group played as a four-piece with a drum machine until drummer Simon Gilbert joined.
 Frischmann left before the group released any material.

 Despite the media frenzy that surrounded the group, their 1992 debut single "The Drowners" only peaked at number 49 on the UK Singles Chart.
-It would not be until the release of their third single, "Animal Nitrate", that Suede would break into the top ten, with the song peaking at number seven following their performance of it at the 1993 BRIT Awards.
+It was not until the release of their third single, "Animal Nitrate", that Suede reached the top ten, with the song peaking at number seven following their performance of it at the 1993 BRIT Awards.

-Suede became associated with the Britpop movement of the period and achieved commercial success throughout the United Kingdom, with three of the group's five studio albums charting at number one.
-Their popularity throughout the rest of the world varied throughout the group's lifetime, but had several charting hits in Denmark, Finland, Norway and Sweden.
+Suede became associated with the Britpop movement of the period and achieved commercial success in the United Kingdom, with three of the group's five studio albums charting at number one.
+Their popularity throughout the rest of the world varied, but they had several charting hits in Denmark, Finland, Norway and Sweden.
 Suede's commercial success in the United States was limited, and due to a lawsuit with an American singer with the same name, the group had to change its name for the American market to The London Suede.
 Despite the lack of commercial success in the US, the four studio albums released in America all charted on Billboard's Top Heatseekers chart, though the group never charted on the Billboard 200.
 Suede also had three minor hits in the US, with "Metal Mickey" peaking at number seven on the Modern Rock Tracks in 1993, "Everything Will Flow" charting at number 28 on the Hot Dance Music/Club Play chart in 1999 and "Hit Me" in 2013.